 Fearing further escalation, Maqbool Bhatt was sent away from home to Baramulla and admitted to St. Joseph’s College, Baramulla from where he got his BA degree in History and Political Science.
 He used to stay at the house of Ghulam Ahmed Bara.
 He also continued his reading on religion, a practice he had been following since childhood but now under the guidance of Maulana Shah Abdul Wali.
 It was during these days that he was involved in politics of agitation including rallies and delivering fiery speeches.
 Listening to the passionate and enthusiastic speeches of Maqbool Bhatt, the college principal Father George Shanks said, "This young man, if managed to pass through the hardships, will become a great person.
 But these types of people usually face extreme difficulties in society.
 The kind of freedom this type of youngsters demand is very hard to achieve.
 Subsequently, they get sacrificed on their way to freedom."

-Maqbool was still feeling restless, thoughts of what was happening back home didn't leave him alone.
+Maqbool was still feeling restless, thoughts of what was happening back home wouldn't leave him alone.
 He joined a local newspaper ‘Anjam’ to earn his living and write his thoughts.
-His uncle had started working as a daily-wager but after seeing the conditions peaceful and favorable, soon left back for Indian-held-Kashmir to get his wife too.
+His uncle had started working as a daily-wager but after seeing the conditions peaceful and favorable, soon left-back for Indian-held-Kashmir to get his wife too.
 On his way back, relatives of Master Maqbool, Atta Mohammad, and Mohammad Subhan requested him to also bring their sister, Raja Begum along.
-Aziz returned with both of them and stayed at Master's house from a few days.
+Aziz returned with both of them and stayed at the Master's house for a few days.
 Here, Master suggested that Maqbool be married to Raja Begum and Aziz agreed.
 They got married in 1961 and had two sons, Javed Maqbool born in 1962 and Showkat Maqbool born in 1964.
-But Raja felt severely ill and was unable to move around, fearing what would happen to his children Maqbool married again in 1966, to a school teacher, Zakira Begum and had a daughter Lubna Maqbool from her.
+But Raja felt severely ill soon after and was unable to move around, fearing what would happen to his children Maqbool married again in 1966, to a school teacher, Zakira Begum and had a daughter Lubna Maqbool from her.

-Still troubled but his thoughts, Maqbool started his own magazine, Khyber Weekly but had to shut it down soon after due to shortage of funds.
+Still troubled by his thoughts, Maqbool started his own magazine, Khyber Weekly but had to shut it down soon after due to shortage of funds.